Ukraine war leads to heightened demand for bionic prosthetic limbs

 Another outstanding characteristic of the Esper Hand, which is powered by artificial intelligence, is its ability to adapt over time, learning the user's unique interactions with the hand.

-After getting outfitted with his bionic arm, Cholov went back to volunteering as a combat medic on the front lines while in his day job in Kyiv, he works as a rehabilitation specialist in a public hospital.
+After getting outfitted with his bionic arm, Cholov went back to volunteering as a combat medic on the front lines.
+In his day job in Kyiv, he works as a rehabilitation specialist in a public hospital.

 Most of his patients are members of the military and civilians who, like him, have lost limbs.
 He says their shared experience helps him quickly develop a rapport with his patients.